 Faraday operates a school bus.
-This follows three routes in the morning and two routes in the afternoon once clubs finish.
+This follows four routes in the morning and two routes in the afternoon once clubs finish.
 There is an additional fee for the bus.
 For more details, please visit here or call 0208 965 7374.

 The 'Predator' ferry service is a private charter, owned by Thames Clippers, whose head office is based at Trinity Buoy Wharf.
 The ferry is not open to the public, but Faraday school children are allowed to cross the river between North Greenwich Pier and Trinity Buoy Wharf, for a cost of £2.
 This journey is offered at Thames Clipper's discretion and is only possible if children are accompanied by an adult.
 All children must wear a lifejacket, supplied by the private charter.
 The Predator runs to a timetabled schedule and can be called by mobile at other times.
 The Predator is boarded at either the far left or far right of Greenwich pier, depending on the tide.

 We ask children and parents to adhere to health and safety rules at all times.
 This includes not waiting for the Predator on the pier at Trinity Buoy Wharf and not entering staff quarters.